-William Dawes was a tanner and a patriot from Massachusetts during the American Revolution.
+William Dawes was a tanner and a patriot who lived in Boston, Massachusetts during the American Revolution.

 William Dawes was one of the riders sent by Dr. Joseph Warren to alert John Hancock and Samuel Adams of the approaching British army on the night of April 18, 1775.